1000-plus/1000-plus.github.io/README.md

 For an example of a file with a formalization entry, see [Q208416.md](_thm/Q208416.md).

 * `wikidata`: Wikidata identifier for this theorem (or concept related to the theorem).
 This is usually the Wikipedia page containing the theorem.
-* `id_suffix` (optional): disambiguates an entry when two theorems have the same wikidata identifier. `x` means an extra theorem on a Wikipedia page (e.g. a generalization or special case), `a`/`b`/... means different theorems on one Wikipedia page that doesn't have a "main" theorem.
+* `id_suffix` (optional): disambiguates an entry when two theorems have the same wikidata identifier. `X` means an extra theorem on a Wikipedia page (e.g. a generalization or special case), `A`/`B`/... means different theorems on one Wikipedia page that doesn't have a "main" theorem.
 * `msc_classification`: Our best guess of the [MSC-classification](https://msc2020.org/).
 Please PR a better suggestion!
 * `wikipedia_links`: The exact link used on
 * Then zero or more entries for the formalizations `isabelle`, `hol_light`, `coq`, `lean`, `metamath`, `mizar`